CLIMATE AND ENERGY PROGRAM DIRECTOR, WRI CHINA

 The Leader We Are Looking For

 Climate change is the most important – and difficult -- collective action challenge facing humanity this century.
 Thanks to the Paris Climate deal and spectacular gains in technology and knowledge we are better equipped to address it today than at any time before.
 But we are not yet on track, and time is running out.
-Reaching the Paris goal of “well below 2 degrees” will require emissions to peak by 2020 or shortly thereafter, and to decline to net zero by the middle of the century.
+Reaching the Paris goal will require global emissions to peak by 2020 or shortly thereafter, and to decline to net zero by the middle of the century.
 This in turn will require system-wide shifts of major proportions across most key spheres of economic and social life.

 WRI is seeking a creative and multi-talented expert on China climate and energy policy to fill the role of Climate and Energy Program Director in its WRI China office.
-You will lead the development of a comprehensive and compelling climate and energy strategy for WRI China that will help Chinese authorities identify optimal pathways for delivering on the country’s current climate commitments, and for increasing ambition in the years to come.
+You will lead the development of a comprehensive and compelling climate and energy strategy for WRI China that will help Chinese authorities identify optimal pathways for delivering on the country’s climate commitments and for increasing ambition in the years to come.
 As a thought leader, you will propose innovative approaches to enable the sustained transformation of China’s economy to achieve long-term zero-carbon targets.
 You will consider structural, geographical, and political economy challenges, and identify key entry points for leveraging change.
 Issues around social impacts and equity will also be addressed.
 With the WRI teams, you will shape and develop strategies for engaging with local and national political leaders in government, private sector, academia and civil society.

 World Resources Institute (WRI) is an independent, nonprofit global research organization that turns big ideas into action at the nexus of environment, economic opportunity and human well-being.
 We are working to address seven critical challenges that the world must overcome this decade in order to secure a sustainable future for people and the planet: climate change, energy, food, forests, water, ocean and sustainable cities.
-Founded in 1982, WRI has a global staff of about 1,000 people with work spanning 50 countries.
+Founded in 1982, WRI has a global staff of more than 1,400 people with work spanning 50 countries.
 We have offices in Brazil, China, Ethiopia, Europe, India, Indonesia, Mexico and the United States.

 The foundation of our work is delivering high-quality research, data, maps and analysis to solve the world’s greatest environment and international development challenges and improve people’s lives.
 We work with leaders in government, business and civil society to drive ambitious action and create change on the ground.
 Equally important, we bring together partners to develop breakthrough ideas and scale-up solutions for far-reaching, enduring impact.